-Please follow the fasting guidelines that were sent in the admission pack.

-It is not good for your health to fast for longer than the time stated on your letter.
+You will be given advice on when to stop eating and drinking, please follow the fasting guidelines that have been discussed with you during this contact.
+It is not good for your health to fast for longer than the time stated.